-- 2.1 To develop the 2022/23 audit plan and to ensure that this reflects the Council's strategic risks, officers within the Assurance Service have been involved in discussions with the Section 151 Officer, Directors and senior management to review risks in their areas. - 2.2 The plan has been developed using a thematic approach, in line with the Corporate Plan priorities for 2022/23.
-While a number of key risk areas and audits have already been identified, there is an allocation to carry out risk mapping.
-Additional budget has been provided for compliance work, to enable the Internal Audit Team to develop and embed the use of Power BI and data analytics.
-It is proposed that the 2022/23 plan is flexible to allow for changes in the risk and operational environment in which the Council operates. - 2.3 Attached as Appendix 1 is the Internal Audit Plan 2022/23.
+- 2.1 To develop the 2023/24 audit plan and to ensure that this reflects the Council's strategic risks, officers within the Assurance Service have been involved in discussions with the Section 151 Officer, Directors and senior management to review risks in their areas. - 2.2 The draft plan has been developed using the Council's Vision and three objectives introduced for 2023/24.
+While a number of key risk areas and audits have already been identified, there is also an allocation to carry out risk mapping.
+Additional budget has been provided for compliance work, to enable the Internal Audit Team to continue to develop and embed the use of Power BI and data analytics.
+It is proposed that the 2023/24 plan is flexible to allow for changes in the risk and operational environment in which the Council operates. - 2.3 The Draft Internal Audit Plan 2023/24 is included as Appendix 1.
 The Plan is exclusive of Counter Fraud investigations but there is a provision for Internal Audit staff to support Counter Fraud work on system related work.